 - Are in no hurry to sell and are willing to wait for a good offer

 If you’re considering buying a FSBO property, you're free to hire an agent.
 A buyer’s agent can even protect you from the risks that a FSBO transaction may present.

 » LEARN: Do I Need a Real Estate Agent?

 In theory, FSBO helps sellers — and sometimes buyers — save money since there are few or no real estate agent fees to pay.
 However, FSBO sales present downsides, both for the seller and the buyer.
 FSBO sellers often don’t save any money compared to hiring a realtor and buyers open themselves up to costly mistakes caused by inexperienced sellers.

 If you’re looking to save on a home sale or purchase — without the risks of going it alone — we suggest an alternative route.
-Clever Real Estate, for example, offers full-service real estate agents and pre-negotiated listing fees of $3,000 or 1% on homes over $350,000 — just a fraction of the 2.5-3% you’ll pay elsewhere.
+Clever Real Estate, for example, offers full-service real estate agents and pre-negotiated listing fees of 1.5% — just a fraction of the 2.5-3% you’ll pay elsewhere.

-And eligible buyers can get Clever Cash Back worth 0.5% of the purchase price of their new home.
+And eligible buyers can get Clever Cash Back after closing.

 Pros and cons if you’re buying a FSBO home

 Potential for a better deal

 Experienced buyers — or buyers represented by a great agent — can find deals when buying FSBO.
 A FSBO seller may have little to no negotiating experience or they may be more open to selling at a lower price.